GreimuL/SimpleFileCompressor/README.md

 Connect decompress function to GUI.
 When decompressed, if there is same name file, decompressed file name automatically changed.

+### TODO
+Add more detailed explanation to README.md

 # 0.2 ver.
 Inject header information to .grml file